Executive Director, Elementary Schools

-The Office of Elementary Academic Affairs - responsible for supervision of the elementary programs and building principals, including Title 1 federal programs, reading intervention services.
+Department of Elementary Schools - responsible for supervision of the elementary programs and building principals, including Title 1 federal programs, reading intervention services

 Special Education - consistent with school districts across Ohio, 12.7 percent of Westerville’s students have been identified as disabled and in need of special education.
 We continue to search for the best intervention strategies to use with all children, including children with disabilities, and our goal is that we will increasingly graduate students who are ready to continue a lifetime of learning and the highest level of individual independence possible.

 Information Systems (EMIS) & PowerSchool - Responsible for reporting EMIS data to the Ohio Department of Education and all other governing agencies.
 Provides PowerSchool support to all district staff.

 , and 504 Case Management Services.